 Communicate and Test

-Finally, you'll need to communicate the details of your business continuity plan to your employees, and test to see whether your strategy works.
+Finally, as a part of your business continuity planning, you'll need to communicate the details to your employees, and test to see whether your strategy works.
 You may want to rehearse responses to key areas by running simulations of potential issues.

 For instance, you can show your employees how you would respond to a data breach in your business.
 You can simulate how a 'data loss' scenario to see how employees respond.

 Rehearsing your responses to potential disasters will give you an opportunity to see any issues with your current plan.
 Finally, it will allow you to fix them before a disruption occurs.